About

 Alexandra Lux – Director

 Alexandra “Lexi” has lived in the Black Hills for most of her life.
-She received her Bachelor of Science Degree in political science and history from the University of South Dakota in 2011 as well as a Graduate Certificate in Nonprofit Management from USD in 2020 and will complete a Masters Degree in Public Administration in December 2023.
+She has received her Bachelor of Science Degree in political science and history, Graduate Certificate in Nonprofit Management, and Executive Master of Public Administration from the University of South Dakota.
 She has spent over ten years working in and around law enforcement.
-During this time, Lexi assumed many roles including receiving training in current trends in drug use and distribution, domestic violence, crisis intervention, DARE, and sexual assault response.
+During this time, Lexi assumed many roles including receiving training in current trends in drug use and distribution, domestic violence, crisis intervention, DARE, sexual assault response, and enjoyed volunteering for the Law Enforcement Torch Run for Special Olympics.

 In May 2019, Lexi assumed the role of Director of Lawrence County Teen Court, now doing business as Northern Hills Diversion.
 Lexi is passionate about investing in the younger generation to create a brighter future.
 Lexi serves as the president of the Lawrence County Coalition, vice president of the Deadwood-Lead Optimists Club, and volunteers with TeamMates and Junior Achievement.
 In her free time, Lexi enjoys reading, running with her “soul puppy” Belle, and spending time with her husband and children.